-Extreme allergic reactions and major infections may cause the airway to become swollen, obstructing breathing.
+Extreme allergic reactions can have effects that extend beyond facial swelling and hives.
+Severe allergic reactions or anaphylactic reactions can cause sudden vomiting, diarrhea, collapse, or breathing changes.
 This is an emergency situation; get to the nearest open veterinarian immediately.

 Mild to moderate allergic reactions may be treatable at home using medication.
 A reaction is considered mild to moderate if your dog is breathing normally and acting relatively normal (no more than slightly lethargic).
 In these cases, your vet may recommend giving an over-the-counter antihistamine.
 If your dog's face is swollen for some other reason (or unknown reasons), the next step is to bring your dog to the vet for an exam.
 Your vet will recommend treatment based on the diagnosis.

 Facial swelling due to dental or oral problems may require professional dental work.
-The dog is often treated first with antibiotics and anti-inflammatory medications before coming in for anesthesia and a full dental cleaning and examination.
-Dental x-rays may be done while your dog is under anesthesia.
+The dog is often treated first with antibiotics and pain medication before coming in for anesthesia and a full dental cleaning and examination.
+Dental x-rays may be done while your dog is under anesthesia to evaluate the roots of the teeth.
 Depending on the cause, the vet may need to extract teeth or perform another kind of oral surgery.
 Your dog may be sent home with antibiotics to treat or prevent infection.

-If trauma has occurred to the face or head, treatment depends on the severity of the injury.
-X-rays may be necessary to determine the severity.
+If trauma has occurred to the face or head, treatment depends on the nature and severity of the injury.
+X-rays may be necessary to help determine the severity.
 Begin by providing any first aid that is necessary, then get to the vet right away.
-Treatment often involves antibiotics, anti-inflammatory drugs, and supportive care.
+Treatment may involve antibiotics, pain control, and supportive care.
 Serious injuries may require surgery.
 Snake bites are treated with supportive care and sometimes antivenin (if available and deemed necessary).

 If your vet suspects a tumor and/or cancer, further testing will be needed to learn more.
 Your vet may recommend blood tests, x-rays, and testing of the tumor itself (usually a fine needle aspirate or biopsy is sent to a pathologist for microscopic analysis).
 Treatment depends on the diagnosis.
 Cancer may need to be treated with chemotherapy, radiation, and/or surgery.